Check OAuth Integration Guide

-This guide details how developers at Check Integration Partners can securely access customer data that lives in Check to power a product experience through one of Check's existing Partners.
+This guide details how developers at Check Ecosystem Partners can securely access customer data that lives in Check to power a product experience through one or more of Check's existing Partners.

 There are four important entities that will be referred to throughout this document: